PSMD3

 26S proteasome non-ATPase regulatory subunit 3 is an enzyme that in humans is encoded by the PSMD3 gene.

 Function

 The 26S proteasome is a multicatalytic proteinase complex with a highly ordered structure composed of 2 complexes, a 20S core and a 19S regulator.
 The 20S core is composed of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
 The 19S regulator is composed of a base, which contains 6 ATPase subunits and 2 non-ATPase subunits, and a lid, which contains up to 10 non-ATPase subunits.
 Proteasomes are distributed throughout eukaryotic cells at a high concentration and cleave peptides in an ATP/ubiquitin-dependent process in a non-lysosomal pathway.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
 This gene encodes one of the non-ATPase subunits of the 19S regulator lid.

 Clinical significance

-The proteasome and its subunits are of clinical significance for at least two reasons: (1) a compromised complex assembly or a dysfunctional proteasome can be associated with the underlying pathophysiology of specific diseases, and (2) they can be exploited as drug targets for therapeutic interventions.
-More recently, more effort has been made to consider the proteasome for the development of novel diagnostic markers and strategies.
-An improved and comprehensive understanding of the pathophysiology of the proteasome should lead to clinical applications in the future.